oplS17projects/Chat_robot/README.md

 Our plan is to have two types of data set formats: 1) one for NLP (Natural Language Processing) and 2) one for knowledge (Being able to handle questions).

 ### Deliverable and Demonstration
-At the completion of our project, we will have an interactive single page web application.
-During the demo, a user will be able to talk to the chat robot, and give it some information.
+We have an interactive single page web chat application that has a built in bot.
+During the demo, a can talk to the chat robot, and give it some information.
 The robot wil be able to "learn" from this information.
-It will be able to recall the information when prompted, as well as have altered dialogue based on user input.
-When prompted by the user, the robot will be able to perform simple tasks, such as search for something on the web.
+It can recall the information when prompted, as well as have altered dialogue based on user input.

 ### Evaluation of Results
-A number of tests will need to pass to prove we are successful.
-An example would be if we told the robot some information about ourselves, such as name, age, height, favorite foods, etc., and the robot was then able to recall that information when prompted, then we would know we were successful.
+Multiple clients can chat in the user interface, as well as interact with the bot, therefore we were successful.

 ## Architecture Diagram
 ![Architecture](/Architecture.jpg?raw=true "Architecture")